duclingg/CSCI3453_Lab1/README.md

 Labeled each processed set of data to indicate the corresponding output (e.g., Matrix A, Matrix B, etc.).
 The program should accommodate matrices with a maximum size of 10000x10000.

 ## Status of program
-Currently:
-Correctly reading from input file with small maximum row and column size.
+Correctly reads from input file with *small* maximum row and column size.
 Matrix multiplcation working as intended.

 ### TODO:
 - Print out which worker thread is being used for each row in the resultant matrix
 - Display total execution time
+- Increase maximum matrix row and column size

 ## Source Files